What is the TRUNC Function?

 The TRUNC function uses the following arguments:

-- Number (required argument) – It is the number we wish to truncate.
+- Number (required argument) – This is the number we wish to truncate.

-- Num_digits (optional argument) – It is a number that specifies the precision of the truncation.
+- Num_digits (optional argument) – This is a number that specifies the precision of the truncation.
 If kept blank, it will take 0 as the default value.

 Now, if the num_digits argument is: